About the fund

-Undergraduate students who have received a University of Brighton bursary during their course of study and are currently not in their final year were eligible to submit an application.
+Undergraduate students who have received a University of Brighton bursary during their course of study and are currently not in their final year are eligible to submit an application.

-The deadline for this round was noon on 1 March 2019.
+The deadline for this round is noon on 1 March 2020.
 Late submissions will not be considered.

 Please note that students who do not receive a University of Brighton bursary, but are in receipt of the maximum means-tested element of the NHS bursary are now eligible to apply for this fund, providing the student is not in their final year.
 You will need to email email@example.com with the evidence that you received the maximum means-tested element of the NHS bursary, and then you are able to apply for the International Experiences fund.

 Applicants should apply on the Santander online application form and include the following detail:

 - An outline of the international experience being proposed, including the length of time to be spent overseas and what will be gained

 - A personal statement indicating why the application should be funded and how the impact of the international experience will be measured